mjoblin/vibinui/README.md

 # `vibinui`

-`vibinui` is a browser-based application for [StreamMagic] audio streamers. `vibinui` also requires installation of the [`vibin`](https://github.com/mjoblin/vibin) backend.
+`vibinui` is a browser-based user interface for [StreamMagic] audio streamers. `vibinui` also requires installation of the [`vibin`](https://github.com/mjoblin/vibin) backend.

 Vibin was developed for my specific music streaming needs.
-It should however work for anyone with a StreamMagic streamer, but has only been tested with the following:
+It should however work for anyone with a StreamMagic audio streamer, but has only been tested with the following:

 * Cambridge Audio CXNv2 streamer.
 * Local media stored on a NAS running [Asset UPnP] (local media is optional).
 * AirPlay from a MacBook.
-* Running Vibin in Chrome on a MacBook and iPad.
+* Running the UI in Chrome on a MacBook and iPad.

 > Vibin is not intended to be a complete replacement for the official StreamMagic apps.
 Vibin lacks
+> features like browsing internet radio (although it can play internet radio presets configured in
-> features like browsing internet radio, and has no support for TIDAL or Qobuz.
-Nor is it intended
+> the StreamMagic app), and has no support for TIDAL or Qobuz.
+Nor is Vibin intended to replace
-> to replace general-purpose solutions like Plex, Audirvana, Roon, etc.
+> general-purpose solutions like Plex, Audirvana, Roon, etc.

 Watch the [overview video] (4m:15s) to see Vibin's features in action.